John Bell Williams

-John Bell Williams (December 4, 1918 – March 25, 1983) was an American Democratic politician who represented Mississippi in the U.S. House of Representatives from 1947 to 1968 and served as Governor of Mississippi from 1968 to 1972.
+John Bell Williams (December 4, 1918 – March 25, 1983) was an American Democratic politician who represented Mississippi in the U.S. House of Representatives from 1947 to 1968 and served as the 55th governor of Mississippi from 1968 to 1972.

-He was first elected to Congress in 1946, representing southwestern Mississippi.
-At just 27 years old, he was the youngest man to be elected U.S. Representative from Mississippi.
-He was re-elected repeatedly to Congress through the 1966 election in what was then a one-party Democratic state but was stripped of his congressional leadership positions after he supported Republican Barry Goldwater in the 1964 presidential election.
+He was first elected to Congress at the age of just 27 in 1946, representing southwestern Mississippi.
+He was re-elected repeatedly to Congress through the 1966 election in what was then a one-party Democratic state, but was stripped of his congressional leadership positions after he publicly supported Republican Barry Goldwater in the 1964 presidential election.

-Williams was elected Governor in 1967, defeating numerous candidates.
+Williams was elected governor in 1967, defeating numerous candidates.
 He had a history of supporting racial segregation but complied with a federal court order to finally desegregate Mississippi's public schools.

 Early life and education

-John Bell Williams was born in 1918 in Raymond, the county seat of Hinds County, near the state capital of Jackson.
+John Bell Williams was born in 1918 in Raymond, the county seat of Hinds County, Mississippi, near the state capital of Jackson.
 He graduated in 1938 from Hinds Community College, then known as Hinds Junior College.
 He attended the University of Mississippi at Oxford and graduated in 1940 from Mississippi College School of Law, then known simply as the Jackson Law School.

 In November 1941, he enlisted with the United States Army Air Corps and served as a pilot during World War II.
 He retired from active service after losing the lower part of his left arm as a result of a bomber crash in 1944.

 Political career

 In November 1946, Williams was elected at the age of 27 (he turned 28 in December) to the U.S. House of Representatives as a Democrat from southwestern Mississippi.
 He was the youngest U.S. Representative to have been elected from Mississippi.

 Williams advocated states' rights and racial segregation.
 He joined his state's delegation in a walkout of the 1948 Democratic National Convention in Philadelphia, Pennsylvania.
-He supported Strom Thurmond’s Dixiecrat presidential campaign, whose primary platform was racial segregation.
-Thurmond easily carried the electoral vote in Mississippi and three other Deep South states.
+He supported Strom Thurmond's Dixiecrat presidential campaign, whose primary platform was racial segregation.
+Thurmond easily carried the electoral vote in Mississippi and three other states in the Deep South.

 After the Supreme Court issued its Brown v.
 Board of Education ruling on May 17, 1954, which outlawed racial segregation in public schools, Williams made a speech on the House floor branding the day 'Black Monday', and subsequently signed the 1956 Southern Manifesto.
 Williams supported the Democratic Stevenson-Sparkman campaign in 1952, but he favored unpledged Democratic electors in 1956 and 1960.

-In 1964, Williams endorsed Republican Barry Goldwater in the general election against incumbent president Lyndon B. Johnson and helped raise funds for Goldwater in Mississippi.
+In 1964, Williams endorsed Republican presidential nominee Barry Goldwater in the general election against incumbent Lyndon B. Johnson and helped raise funds for Goldwater in Mississippi.
 Because of his activities for Goldwater, the Democratic caucus (in the House of Representatives) stripped Williams and a colleague, Albert W. Watson of South Carolina, of their House seniority.

 Williams remained a Democrat and retained his seat in 1966.
 Watson soon became a Republican.